Abu Dhabi launches first official rental index; how to check current rates in your area

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 The rental index comes in a very user friendly platform where users can select any area across the city and get prices of different types of properties in the area.
-Users can avail the service through the Abu Dhabi Real Estate website.
+Users can avail the service through the Abu Dhabi Real Estate website: gis.adm.gov.ae/rentalindex.

 To get clear extensive information, users are required to select their choice of municipality - Dhafra, Abu Dhabi city and Al Ain city.
 They can then proceed by selecting the zone of choice, followed by the sector.